INS Nistar

 INS Nistar was a submarine rescue vessel of the Indian Navy.

-It was bought from reserve stock of the USSR in 1969 and was commissioned by the Indian Navy in 1971.
+Bought from reserve stock of the USSR in 1969, it was commissioned by the Indian Navy in 1971.
 The ship having a displacement of 800 tonnes had the capability of rescuing the crew of a disabled submarine from deep depths, using a "rescue bell", by the dry escape method, which avoided problems associated with decompression.

 Nistar was used during Indo-Pakistani War of 1971 to locate Pakistan Navy submarine PNS Ghazi, which sank off the port of Vizag.

 Nistar was decommissioned on 3 November 1989.
 Some of her equipment such as diving bell were later bequeathed to diving tender INS Nireekshak.